Alibaba to buy out UCWeb in China's biggest internet merger

-Alibaba's purchase of the one-third of UCWeb it didn't already hold emphasises the company's push to do more business on mobile in the world's biggest smartphone market, where it is locking horns with Tencent Holdings Ltd (0700.HK) and Baidu Inc (BIDU.O).
+Alibaba's purchase of the one-third of UCWeb it didn't already hold emphasises the company's push to do more business on mobile in the world's biggest smartphone market, where it is locking horns with Tencent Holdings Ltd and Baidu Inc.

 It also adds to a string of acquisitions, including a 50 percent stake in China's most successful football club.
 Once the deal closes, Alibaba, founded by Jack Ma, will have forked out almost $6 billion since the start of the year.